Opioid Rehab & Detox

 There are a few risk factors that could result in increased vulnerability to addictions, like the presence of other comorbid disorders, environmental conditions, trauma and stress exposure, family history, etc. However, any individual who routinely abuses opioids can experience the ill effects of addiction.
 One out of four individuals who take medicinal opioids on a long-term period in primary care will struggle with addiction.

 Due to the changes opioid medications bring about in the brain, withdrawal becomes more significant and troublesome to handle, which is why detoxification is usually recommended with professional help.
 Therapeutic detox can use medications to handle withdrawal symptoms.
 During detox, emotional wellness and health hazards can be closely monitored by medical professionals to guarantee the wellbeing and security of the patient.
 After detox, an individual should proceed to an extensive treatment program for addiction that could prevent relapse and supports healthier recovery.

-Opioid withdrawal symptoms throughout detox can be difficult to battle without expert intervention.
+Opioid addiction treatment involves experiencing withdrawal symptoms throughout the detox process.
+These can be difficult to battle without expert intervention.

 Withdrawal side effects can include: